 They also had a very good baseline flavor.
-They were rather mellow in taste, which can be good, but I may jazz them up a bit with added veggies (carrots?) and some more seasonings in the future for a new variation.
+They were rather mellow in taste, which can be good, depending on how you’re planning on serving them.
+This lentil burger recipe is perfect as a base patty that you can add to to mix up a bit.
+Added veggies and some more seasonings would be great additions!

-As you can see, I like to eat my veggie burgers as the protein on salad, but I am sure these would be quite tasty encased in a bun or pita.
-Also, I made slider-size patties and had four (half the recipe).
+I like to eat my veggie burgers as the protein on salad, but these would also be tasty encased in a bun or pita.
+Also, I made slider-size patties and had four.
 That was a wee bit much for me, but I think 3 little slider patties would have been perfect if I had a few more veggies for my salad.